 Amateur Radio Station :: M0PLT

 You can navigate this site via the menu over on the left.
-Please enjoy my pages detailing how to connect and configure the Yaesu FT-991(A) to Linux; how to use fldigi with the FT-991(A) under CentOS 6/7; how to use Xastir and APRS with the TinyTrak4; and how to install, configure, and run WSJT-X.
+If you are on a mobile device, please tilt it to Landscape.
+Please enjoy my pages detailing how to connect and configure the Yaesu FT-991(A) to Linux; how to use fldigi with the FT-991(A) under Rocky Linux; how to use Xastir and APRS with the TinyTrak4; and how to install, configure, and run WSJT-X.

 How I got into radio